theory/justatheory/content/post/postgres/mini-summit-five.md

     *   *Shaun Thomas* in chat: It's good we're doing all of this though.
 It would suck to do so much work and just become another pip spaghetti.

-*   Yurri: That's exactly what I wanted to bring to everybody's attention, because there's still a lot of conversations about this and there was not enough clarity.
+*   Yurii: That's exactly what I wanted to bring to everybody's attention, because there's still a lot of conversations about this and there was not enough clarity.
 So that helps a lot.